 What happens to homeowners insurance when the owner dies in Texas?

-In Texas, if a homeowner dies, the insurance policy usually continues until it expires or is canceled.
+If a homeowner dies in Texas, the insurance policy usually continues until it expires or is canceled.
 Inform the insurance company about the death to discuss keeping or transferring the policy to a new owner.
-If the home is vacant during probate, make sure it’s insured to protect assets.
+If the home is vacant during probate, ensure it’s insured to protect assets.

 How can I manage homeowners insurance if the property becomes vacant?

-If a property is vacant, contact your insurance agent to update the policy.
+Contact your insurance agent to update the policy if a property is vacant.
 Standard homeowner’s insurance might not cover vacant homes, so explore vacant home insurance to protect against risks when no one is living there.

 How is homeowners insurance affected if an owner’s death involves legal proceedings?